Brain Donation FAQs

 Yes!
 As a relative of an individual with Alzheimer’s disease, your brain tissue is very important for comparative studies.
 In order for an individual to become a brain donor, they must also participate in the HOPE study.

 It is fine if you change your mind and decide that you do not want to donate.
-Please contact the Brain Tissue Donation Program Coordinator at 617-638-8390 as soon as possible to let her know this decision.
+Please contact the Brain Tissue Donation Program at 617-638-8390 as soon as possible to let her know this decision.

 You have the option of having a report with the results of the neuropathological examination sent to an individual of your choice.
 If applicable, a diagnosis is provided with the report.
 It is often a great relief for families to know the cause of the neurological decline, as this may offer a degree of closure to the grieving process.
-Research findings on donors will not be available; however, results of research studies that may have included information obtained as a result of your donation will be published in scientific journals.
+Research findings on donors will not be available; however, the results of research studies that may have included information obtained as a result of your donation will be published in scientific journals.